Skip to content

 Life sovereignty editorial illustration for The Unhacked

 It’s 7am and you slept seven hours, the same as every night, and you still feel like you waded through wet cement to reach the coffee machine.
 Your watch congratulated you on “8h 12m” of sleep last week and you wanted to throw it across the room, because the number was fine and you were not.
 That gap — between the hours you logged and the way you actually feel — is the whole reason a 4-gram titanium ring exists.
+Some readers pair this with a targeted routine like the sleep-support protocol here to rebuild consistent deep sleep.

 What makes the Oura Ring different from a smartwatch